Our Strategic Plan

 An Overview of the Strategy Process

 Within Girl Scouts of NYPENN Pathways, Inc.

-by Pam Hyland, CEO
+by Pam Hyland, former CEO

 We have all heard the adage that “the only constant is change,” and that has never been truer than today, and all the tomorrows that follow.
 For that reason, the extensive long-term strategic plans of the past where plans are established for five plus years are no longer effective.
 Girl Scouts has replaced that outdated process with one called “Strategic Learning.”
 It’s a learning process because as an organization has new insights, these insights must inform future strategy.

 The three big questions that strategic learning must answer are:

 - How will we win?